-Phase 2: After calibrating our methods on the ST, KT and TC cohorts we expand the analysis to ~1% the program (2 of the proposed 20sequenced by the CCDGs).
-This cohort be used to test our pipeline for efficiency and eventual scale up to a much larger cohort in hase.
-Based on the data access and compute strategies utilized in the GSP, we explore opportunities for massive parallelization where the tools already allow for the process to be parallelized.
-The various computintensive steps in the discovery pipeline are 1) the alignment of raw reads to the genome, 2) clustering of aberrant reads, 3) SV validation using assembly and 4) SV integration.
-When step is not easily parallelizable we will explore ways to extend the existing methods to make them more efficient / parallelizable.
+Phase 2—Optimization: After calibrating our methods on the ST, KT and TC cohorts we will expand the analysis to ~1% of individuals being sequenced within the program (~2K of the proposed 200K sequenced by the CCDGs).
+This cohort will be used to test our pipeline for efficiency and eventual scale up to a much larger cohort in the next discovery phase.
+Based on the data access and compute strategies utilized in the GSP, we will explore opportunities for massive parallelization where the tools already allow for the process to be parallelized.
+The various compute intensive steps in the discovery pipeline are 1) the alignment of raw reads to the genome, 2) clustering of aberrant reads, 3) SV validation using assembly and 4) SV integration.
+These would be the primary target for optimizations.
+When a step is not easily parallelizable we will explore ways to extend the existing methods to make them more efficient / parallelizable.

-Phase 3: The main goal of this aim is to perform robust and integrative analysis across several thousand WGS datasets (~5% or 10 of the proposed 200 individuals sequenced by the CCDGs).
+Phase 3—Discovery: The main goal of this aim is to perform robust and integrative analysis for SV discovery across several thousand WGS datasets (~5% or 10K of the proposed 200K individuals sequenced by the CMGs and CCDGs).
 Selection of discovery cohort of individuals [XXX – Add, why 10000 (refer to power analysis in Aim 3), availability of phenotype data]

-Data access strategies Total storage of this subset of samples is expected to require ~4 PB based on TCGA WGS statistics. two-stage local and cloud approach for analysis and data access
+Data access strategies: The JAX CSVA Cloud.
+The data footprint and computing requirements for SV discovery in this phase present unique challenges.
+Total storage of this subset of samples is expected to require ~4 PB based on TCGA WGS statistics.
+To deal with this, we propose to develop the JAX CSVA Cloud for large-scale computing.
+The JAX CSVA Cloud will unite the extensive data storage and computational tools present at JAX [[MG-comment]],and other institutes into a single resource and will be available to all the members of the JAX CSVA.
+Our two-stage local and cloud approach for analysis and data access is as follows:

-JAX local data center.
-In a traditional data center model, data is downloaded over the internet for analysis on local highperformance computing resources.
+i) The JAX local data center.
+In a traditional data center model, data is downloaded over the internet for analysis on local high-performance computing resources.
 JAX has extensive infrastructure for this model, including an HPC cluster at JAX-GM with 1700 cores and 1.4 PB of storage that JAX will further expand over time (see Facilities and Resources).
-While this is smaller than the overall of samples to be analyzed, we can analyze the full set by transient download and analysis of raw data with retention of only necessary results.
+While this is smaller than the size of resources required for overall number of samples to be analyzed, we can analyze the full set by transient download and analysis of raw data with retention of only necessary results.
 JAX has dedicated IT staff for transfer, storage, and system administration activities on the cluster, including expertise with permissions management and secure HTTPS data transfer using clients such as Aspera.
 Method development and initial analysis will be performed by consortium members primarily at the JAX local data center.